 - 3.1 We carefully consider, and review annually, the training needs of our staff to ensure that suitable staff are trained and experienced to carry out first aid duties in our school.
 In particular, we consider the following skills and experiences:- - Reliability, communication and disposition, - Aptitude and ability to absorb new knowledge and learn new skills, - Ability to cope with stressful and physically demanding emergency procedures, - Normal duties are such that they may be left to go immediately and rapidly to an emergency, and - Need to maintain normal operations with minimum disruption to teaching and learning. - 3.2 First aiders in our school have all undertaken appropriate training.
-They have a qualification in either First Aid at work (FAW, 3 days or 18 hours) or Emergency First Aid at work (EFAW, 1 day or 4-6 hours) or Emergency Paediatric First Aid (EPFA, 1 day or 4-6 hours).
+They have a qualification in either:

+First Aid at work (FAW, 3 days or 18 hours) or

+Emergency First Aid at work (EFAW, 1 day or 4-6 hours) or

+Paediatric First Aid (PFA, 2 day face to face or blended)

+Emergency Paediatric First Aid (EPFA, 1 day or 4-6 hours).

 EYFS paediatric first aiders hold a clearly recognised certificate or a renewal (minimum of 12 hours tuition).
 Before the certificates expire, first aiders need to undertake a requalification course as appropriate, to obtain another three-year certificate.

-In relation to the FAW/EFAW/EPFA training courses, providers will follow the current guidelines issued by Resuscitation Council (UK) October 2015. - 3.3 Training will be updated every three years and will not be allowed to expire before retraining has been achieved. - 3.4 The need for ongoing refresher training for any staff will be carefully reviewed each year to ensure staff basic skills are up-to-date, although we are aware that this is not mandatory.
+In relation to the FAW/EFAW/EPFA training courses, providers will follow the current guidelines issued by Resuscitation Council (UK) October 2015.

+3.3 Training will be updated every three years and will not be allowed to expire before retraining has been achieved.

+3.4 The need for ongoing refresher training for any staff will be carefully reviewed each year to ensure staff basic skills are up-to-date, although we are aware that this is not mandatory.
 Annual three hour basic skills updates in between formal training are recommended to keep staff up to date.
+Online annual refresher training is available on My Cognita.